mgoold/linear_algebra_notes/linear_algebra_content.md

 No, it cannot be a subspace.
 The first vector (0,1,0) is on the y plane .There are no coefficients c1 and c2 that can set the whole equation equal to the 0 vector, because they do not include the y plane.
 Consequently the results of the equation cannot include the 0 vector, so this cannot be a subspace.

+#### Example 5

+Suppose you have vectors v_1 = (1,2,0) and v_2 = (2,3,0).
+* Are they linearly independent?
+  * Answer: yes, you can see that they are not combinations of each other.
+* Are they a basis for some space?
+  * Answer: the space of all combinations of cv_1 + dv_2.
+* What space V do they span?
+  * The space contains all vectors (x,y,0).
+  * Note: span is based on the original (not row-reduced) form of the matrix.
+* What is the dimension of V?
+  * The dimension of V is 2 because because the basis contains 2 [independent] vectors.
+This is the definition of the dimension of V
+  * Notes:
+      * **so the "dimension" must be the number of independet vectors.** The vectors are in "m" space, but the vectors cannot extend more than n dimensions, however big m might be.
+      * the dimension of V is the number of independent column vectors, which need not be based on the row-reduced form.
+The row-reduced form is only a tool for assessing independence.
+* Which matrices A have V as their column space?
+  * Any 3xn matrix, where all the columns are combinations of v_1 + v_2, particularly the 3x2 matrix c_v1 + dv_2.
+* Which matrices have V as their nullspace?
+  * Any mx3 matrix where all the rows are multiples of (0,0,1), particularly the matrix [0 0 1].
+Remember that the nullspace of A must be vectors that are perpendicular to A, so that they can form a 0 dot product.
+That is why the columns of N(A) = rows of R(A).
+* Describe all vectors v_3 that complete a basis v_1,v_2,v_3 for $\mathbb{R}^3$ .
+  * any 3x1 vector where the last component is not zero, so that it will be linearly independent of the other 2 vectors and extend into R3.